lfortin/react-floorlamp/README.md

   }

   componentDidMount() {
+    // Bind the component instance
     floorLamp.addComponent("CaptionDisplay", this);

-    // or using a prop value for managing a collection of React.Component instances floorLamp.addComponent(`CaptionDisplay${this.props.id}`, this);
+    // Optionally manage a collection of instances using props floorLamp.addComponent(`CaptionDisplay${this.props.id}`, this);
   }

   componentWillUnmount() {
-    floorLamp.removeComponent("CaptionDisplay");
+    // Unbind the component instance on unmount floorLamp.removeComponent("CaptionDisplay");
     floorLamp.removeComponent(`CaptionDisplay${this.props.id}`);
   }